Syntax Guide

 Job|Object<name: Job>

-Stage represents a build stage, which can consist of one or more Jobs.
-See Job Introduction.
+Stage represents a stage in the pipeline, which can contain one or more Jobs.
+See Job Introduction for details.

 Single Job

-If a Stage has only one Job, the Stage can be omitted, and the Job can be written directly.
+When Stage has only one Job, the Stage level can be omitted and Job can be declared directly.

 stages: